-The monthly newspaper is read in more than 150,000 homes throughout the archdiocese.
+The monthly newspaper is read in nearly 150,000 homes throughout the archdiocese.
 As of May 2014, www.thecatholictelegraph.com averaged roughly 19,000 monthly readers.

 In the new millennium, The Catholic Telegraph is expanding its influence through digital media, such as the website, E-pistle, Facebook and Twitter, as supplements to the published newspaper.